dpkeesling/WMASS/forTheNextGroup.md

 ## Future plans
 ### 1. Read from excel and shapefiles into a javascript object.
 Use that object to place map objects
-- Reference branches convert-json-to-class and excel-output-alexr.
-We were working on this in these branches, and you can continue on our work from there
+- Reference branch convert-json-to-class.
+We were working on this branch, and you can continue on our work from there
-- Currently, we have it hard-coded to read from country data.
+- Currently (in master), we have it hard-coded to read from country data.
 There is an object (countryData) which contains the combined shapefile and Excel data for each country.
-- Some work needs to be done to 1) abstract this logic out so that it will work with any type of entity (not just countries), and 2) remove the assumption that each header column will begin with the character 'n' (see comments in branch excel-output-alexr).
+- Some work needs to be done to 1) abstract this logic out so that it will work with any type of entity (not just countries), and 2) remove the assumption that each header column will begin with the character 'n' (see comments in code).
 - Our vision for this was as follows:
     - Read in catchment data from an Excel file and a shapefile (and combine them together), just like we did with countries
     - Call shapefile.toGeoJSON() to convert shapefile data to GeoJSON.
 This is important because you can parse through the GeoJSON to acquire the coordinates of the geometry (in this case, the catchments)